seshupavan/seshupavan.github.io/projects.md

 includelink: true
 ---

-I have worked on prior projects which might be insightful for readers, or just provide new ideas for people to work on.
+I have worked on prior projects which might be insightful for readers, or just provide potentially interesting ideas for people to work on.
 Some of them are detailed below.